The Creeping Terror: Plot

-Following the lover's lane incident, Caldwell orders his troops to attack the creature, telling Bradford that the creature would be captured alive if possible.
-This attack is accomplished by the troops standing close together, walking slowly toward the creature as a unit, and firing their small caliber firearms.
-The attack proves ineffective, however, and failing to retreat or otherwise walk away, all but two of the troops are devoured.
-Caldwell then decides to throw a live grenade, with the resultant explosion destroying the creature.
-After briefly examining the dead creature's tissue, Bradford hurriedly returns to the spacecraft and therein somehow triggers an explosion.
-Although this explosion mortally injures Bradford, it does not damage the craft or its instrumentation, and it allows the tethered creature to exit.
+Following the lover's lane incident, Caldwell orders his troops to attack the creature, telling Bradford that the creature should be captured alive if possible.
+Troops stand close together, walking slowly toward the creature as a unit, and fire their small caliber firearms.
+The attack proves ineffective and all but two of the troops are devoured.
+Caldwell then throws a grenade that kills the creature.
+After briefly examining the dead creature's tissue, Bradford hurriedly returns to the spacecraft and triggers an explosion there.
+Although the explosion mortally injures Bradford, it does not damage the craft or its instrumentation, and it allows the tethered creature to exit.
 As the creature prepares to devour Bradford, it is killed in a collision with Martin's arriving police car.
-Bradford then explains to Martin and Brett that the creatures were "mobile" laboratories designed to consume human beings, analyze the bodies chemically to detect weaknesses, and from the spacecraft transmit the acquired information into outer space.
+Bradford explains to Martin and Brett that the creatures were "mobile" laboratories designed to consume human beings, analyze the bodies chemically to detect weaknesses and transmit the information from the spacecraft into outer space.
 Although Martin fails to destroy the spacecraft's transmitter equipment, the dying Bradford says that the creatures' home planet might not even exist anymore, concluding that "only God knows for sure."